 Knowing how heavy your hot tub is can be crucial for when it comes time to move it, or if you’ll be having it supported by a wood-based deck.

 DIY Hot Tub Refurbishment – How to Repair & Restore Yours https://t.co/phhuqsSxCZ

 — Middle Class Dad (@middleclassdad1) November 3, 2019

 How much does it cost to move a hot tub?

-If you want to have a hot tub moved, by professionals, it is not going to be cheap.
+If you want to have a hot tub moved to a new home (or maybe you bought a new one), by professionals, it is not going to be cheap.